scala-ide/docs/tutorials/lift24scalaide20/index.rst

 Going further
 -------------

-You now have all you need to create web applications with Lift 2.4 and Scala.
+You now have all you need to create web applications with Lift 2.4 and Scala in Eclipse.

 For more information about Lift, check out the `Lift wiki`_.